Anti-Fascist Committee for a Free Germany: Historical background

-During the period of the Axis occupation of Greece (1941-44) a large number of German anti-fascist soldiers defected from the ranks of the German armed forces (Wehrmacht) and joined the Greek partisans of the Greek People's Liberation Army (Greek: Ελληνικός Λαϊκός Απελευθερωτικός Στρατός (ΕΛΑΣ), Ellinikós Laïkós Apeleftherotikós Stratós (ELAS)).
-ELAS was the military wing of the National Liberation Front (Greece) (Greek: Εθνικό Απελευθερωτικό Μέτωπο, Ethnikó Apeleftherotikó Métopo (EAM)).
-Defections accelerated from the summer of 1943 onwards, as military units belonging to the penal 999th Light Afrika Division (Wehrmacht) (Strafdivision 999) were transferred to Greece.
+During the period of the Axis occupation of Greece (1941-44) a large number of German anti-fascist soldiers defected from the ranks of the German armed forces (Wehrmacht) and joined the Greek partisans of the Greek People's Liberation Army (ELAS).
+ELAS was the military wing of the left-wing National Liberation Front (EAM).
+Defections accelerated from the summer of 1943 onwards, as military units belonging to the penal 999th Light Afrika Division were transferred to Greece.

 Initially the German anti-fascists were directly integrated into ELAS divisions and were not organized in special, independent, German partisan units.
-Soon, however, inspired by the creation of the National Committee for a Free Germany (German: Nationalkomitee Freies Deutschland- NKFD) by anti-fascist German soldiers and officers in the Eastern Front, plans were made to set up a similar committee in Greece.
-Another similar Committee who sympathized with the resistance was created by German soldiers, prisoners of war, defectors and emigrants on the Western front known as "Free Germany Movement for the West”, officially Comité Allemagne libre pour l'Ouest (CALPO)).
+Soon, however, inspired by the creation of the National Committee for a Free Germany (NKFD) by anti-fascist German soldiers and officers in the Eastern Front, plans were made to set up a similar committee in Greece.
+Another similar Committee, the "Free Germany Committee for the West" (KFDW), was created by sympathizers with the resistance from among German soldiers, prisoners of war, defectors and emigrants on the Western front.